 Houston family, businesses benefit from World Series run

-HOUSTON – The Houston Astros' victorious World Series run has not only given an emotional boost to a city still recovering from Hurricane Harvey.
+HOUSTON (AP) -- The Houston Astros' victorious World Series run has not only given an emotional boost to a city still recovering from Hurricane Harvey.
 It has provided an economic lift as well.

-And for one Houston family, the journey to a championship provided them with a way to financially help their grandparents rebuild after the devastating storm.
+And for one Houston family, the journey to a championship led to a financial opportunity that will help their grandparents rebuild after the devastating storm.

 Brianne Bueno's family had bought two tickets for Game 3 of the World Series in Houston but didn't use them to watch their beloved Astros.
-Instead, the family raffled them off last week on Facebook and raised about $10,000 — money that will be used to help repair the Houston-area home of Bueno's grandparents.
+Instead, the family raffled them off last week on Facebook and raised enough money to help repair the Houston-area home of Bueno's grandparents.

 Local businesses saw increased sales, with people spending more money at restaurants, bars and hotels.